 COLUMBIA, SOUTH CAROLINA -- I had a slow computer and brought it to the Staples in Columbia, SC which is about 40 miles away.
 It took several weeks to get the computer back.
 Initially they said that they had an issue with 1 program on the computer and could not figure out how to put that program back on the computer, but later said they figured it out.
 I was told they reinstalled the OS.
 When I got it back there was still a problem.
 This time that the system would freeze if left on for more than a day or so and there were errors with some programs.

+When I called and they did not reinstall the OS because of that program but tried to fix the problem anyway.
+I brought back.
+Again they said they found and fixed the problem but that the computer would have to be turned off every 2 days.
+I brought it back.
 Now they said the only way to fix it was to reinstall the OS, which is what they told me was done the first time.
 The program that they could not figure out how to reinstall took me 1 email to Fujitsu to resolve.
 So I agreed.
-At one point I even told them that if it could not be fixed I would get a new computer and transfer the data to it,
+At one point I even told them that if it could not be fixed I would get a new computer and transfer the data to it.

 When I got the computer back I found that they deleted ALL of my data.
 No back-up and reinstall.
 It was never hinted, implied, suggested that all of my data would be gone.
 Before they talked about backing everything up and reinstalling it.
 They said the data is gone that the reinstall deletes all data.
 Who wipes out all data?
-Even with cell phones the most first issue when people change phones is not losing data ie: phone numbers.
+Even with cell phones the most first issue when people change phones is not losing data, ie: phone numbers.

-I called the Office of the President, ** and spoke to Jeffery [snip].
+I called the Office of the President, ** and spoke to **.
 He said he would talk to upper management and get back to me.
 I explained that a major problem anytime I brought a computer in was poor communication from the EasyTech people.
 The tech guys do not even have the ability to send or receive emails.
 Accordingly, I asked, and he promised, that he would call me back that afternoon even if he did not have an answer.
 That afternoon came and went, but no call.
-The next day I left a message with Jeffrey and no call back.
+The next day I left a message with ** and no call back.

 They hide behind “risk of loss of some data” but this was the deliberate deletion of all data.
 When they first mentioned the restore they said they would back up the data.
 They had the ability of creating a back-up but chose not to.
 The customer service chat agent was of no help, but did give me their corporate office at 1-877-235-9088.
 I have left a message for **.
 But, for now I am left with an old computer, no programs, no data, but an apology.
 Beware of EasyTech, unless you are willing to have all of your data lost.

+In general avoid Staples if you have any expectation of customer service, good communications and thought that they will make any effort to provide customer satisfaction or even discuss an amicable resolution.
+AVOID STAPLES AND EASYTECH.
+Remember, the only problem was a slow computer.
 If they were an auto repair store it's like bringing a car in for a tune-up and getting it back as a block of scrap metal.
 “Oops, sorry.
 We told you we were not responsible for providing quality work.
 Enjoy your car and come back and see us again.”

+BURLINGTON, IOWA -- I faxed the following to corporate - no response.
 On Saturday Jan.
 12th while returning home I decided to stop at a Staples in Burlington Iowa to see if they might have a Nexus 7 16gb tablet in stock.
 I spoke with the person in the computer department and he informed me that they were sold out.
 He did volunteer that they had a truck "come in" and there might be some in that shipment.
 I asked him if he could check.

 He went to a computer terminal and said yes they are in this shipment.
 I asked if it was possible that someone could retrieve a tablet from the shipment.
 He then called the manager and spoke with him.
 He explained that it is secured because of the value of the items on the pallet.
 And that once the seal is broken everything must be checked in which could take hours.
 I explained that I lived a one hour drive away and could return the following day on Sunday.
 He wrote down my name on a note requesting a tablet to be held for me until 3pm on Sunday.

+On Sunday morning I called the store and spoke with someone else that knew of my noted request.
+I told him I would be driving to the store to purchase the tablet.
+He informed me that the pallet had not been opened yet but should be by the time I expected to arrive at 2pm on Sunday.
 At about 2pm I go into the store and the customer service counter expecting to purchase the tablet.
 I was informed by the clerk that I had spoken with on the phone previously that they had not started unpacking the pallet.
 He then paged the manager on duty.
 I explained to her that I had been told the tablet would be available at that time.

 She replied that "sometimes it takes days to unload the truck" and showed no sympathy that I had just driven 60 miles to get there.
 She said that "no one should have told you that tablets are on the truck" and that "they do not know what is in a shipment until they unpack it".
 I lost it!
 I told her it would be the last time I ever set foot in one of their stores and was sorry I had spent hundreds of dollars with them in the past.

 I am a business owner.
 I purchased my business in 1989.
 I know what a bill of lading is.
 They know what is on that truck - every thumb tack.
 They would not be able to acquire insurance without knowing exactly what is on each shipment.
 There is no "truck" - it is just pallets in the warehouse.
 They would not tie up a truck for days "while they unload it."
 She insulted my intelligence.
 Then she insulted her staff by stating they should not have told me the item would be available.
 She offered no consolation and suggest I return to their store in 3 to 4 days to see if they have the item in stock.

 NAPERVILLE, ILLINOIS -- I went into a Staples Store at the Route 59, Naperville, IL location and went directly to the copy and print service desk.
 There were 2 employees behind the counter working and not a single customer in line waiting on a service.
 So I went directly up to the desk, and waited patiently for someone to approach me and ask what they could help me with.
 However, the first thing that came out of anybody's mouth, was from the lady sitting behind the service desk working on a computer, and she told me that she was about to clock out so I needed to wait for the man in the back to help me.
 I wasn't even greeted with a polite hello.

 I thought this is great, because I only have 2 pieces of paper I need printed, and I am computer savvy, so this is a very convenient thing to have for people like me that just need to get in and get out, with a very small order.
 But once I plugged my USB into the computer, I saw that you charge 20 cents a minute for the convenience of using your computer.
 I think that is absolutely ridiculous to charge a customer to use a computer on top of what they have to pay to print, when Staples has people working at the print station that are meant to service customers for that exact need!

 So I decided not to get charged for using the computer, when there is an employee working at Staples that can print my order, and there is not a single other customer in line.
 Well, then the man tells me that I am going to have to wait until he has finished up with his cutting project, and then he can help me.
 So he took time out of his cutting project to teach me about the computer and how to use it, and then goes directly back to his project.
 But he cannot take 2 more minutes out of his time to print the 2 pieces of paper, I, the customer, need printed?!?

 I am absolutely in shock that Staples runs their business like this.
 I have to wait for an employee that is paid to be in customer service to finish up his project, when he has his entire shift to cut paper, instead of help the one customer they have in the store.
 And my only other option is to pay additional to do it myself.
 An employee that works in customer service is hired to help customers!
 Not to tell them they have to wait until they are finished up with their project.
 And another little anecdote... the lady that told me she was clocking out, was still working on the computer when I left.

 I just played along as I was used to the game and in the end refused to buy the warranty.
 I gave my rewards card number and the Asst Manager pulled out my company name and noticed that I had the word "Computer" in the company name.
 At that point she informed me that since I was a reseller she would not sell me the computer.
 I though she was joking as I had bought from her 100 times before.
 But she called the "new" manager and he agreed with her and gave me the number of the President Office at Staples (which is also the same BS customer service to placate irritated customer, no action is ever taken) to file a complaint but refused to sell me the system.

-After reading the New York Times article dated Sep 9, 2012 about these same Staples practices, I felt vindicated and hopefully the Staples management will soon realize that it makes NO sense to walk a "paying" customer in order to sell an overpriced warranty BUT who can understand the Logic of the "SMART" marketing heads at corporate office.
+After reading the New York Times article dated Sep 9, 2012 about these same Staples practices, I felt vindicated and hopefully the Staples management will soon realize that it makes NO sense to walk a "paying" customer in order to sell an overpriced warranty BUT who can understand the logic of the "SMART" marketing heads at corporate office.